Tokyo Gas to start methanation pilot programme by end-March

 Tokyo Gas plans to start the pilot programme at its research centre in Yokohama, near Tokyo, initially using hydrogen and CO2 procured from outside.

-It also plans to use hydrogen generated by a water electrolysis device from Britain's ITM Power PLC (ITM.L), which it aims to install at the test site by next June, as well as CO2 emitted and captured from nearby factories or its customers in the future.
+It also plans to use hydrogen generated by a water electrolysis device from Britain’s ITM Power PLC, which it aims to install at the test site by next June, as well as CO2 emitted and captured from nearby factories or its customers in the future.

 Tokyo Gas wants to develop the technology and a supply chain as it can use existing natural gas infrastructure such as pipelines, storage tanks, gas-fired power plants and tankers.